masa-snyk/broker_gitlab_local_k8s/README.md

 * Healthcheck/systemcheck from outside of K8s cluster

 If you already have external loadbalancer (or using some managed K8s such as EKS, GKE, AKS, etc), this step is not necessary.

+In this demo, Nginx is used for Ingress controller.
+You can choose any of your favorite ingress controler, like contour, kong, etc.

 Run following:
 ```